 Discuss: When do you most easily give in to pride?
 How does pride hide itself in your life?
 What is the motivation behind your work & service?
 Who can help you find areas of pride in your life and help you stay accountable to fighting pride?
 Who can help you be humble?
 (Jesus!
 John 15:5 reminds us that we can do nothing apart from Him!)

 Friend: Drive Time

 Play “Spot the Lie.”
 All around us, there are ads, commercials, stores, etc. that are trying to convince us to think of ourselves first.
-As you are out and about this week, see who can be the first to spot something that tells the lie “It’s all about you.”
+As you are reading, on social media, or watching entertainment with your family this week, see who can be the first to spot something that tells the lie that says, “It’s all about you.”

 Read Philippians 2:9-11.
 The bible tells us that one day everyone will bow at the name of Jesus and declare His glory.
 We don’t have to wait until then!
 Take some time now to praise Jesus for being the perfect example of humility.

-Coach: AnytimeLearn the memory verse as a family.
+Use one of the following options to practice the memory verse with your family this week.
 Write it with wipe off markers on your bathroom mirror.
 Practice “popcorn style,” where each family member says one word until the entire verse is completed.
-Write it on an index card and keep it in the car or make up your own hand motions.
+Make up your own hand motions to help you remember the words.
+Write it on an index card and take turns reading it before meals.

 Thank God for Christ’s humility because without it we could not be saved.
 Ask Him to show you areas in your life where pride is keeping you from being obedient.
 Ask Him to give you the humility to follow Christ’s example.

 Next week we will continue the month of May with the godly character trait, HUMILITY.
 We will learn that humility helps us respond rightly to sin.